South Africa thrash New Zealand to top points table in race for semifinals

 South Africa beat New Zealand by 190 runs in ICC Cricket World Cup 2023

-Quinton de Kock and Rassie van der Dussen’s centuries help South Africa record 190-run win over New Zealand in Pune.
+Quinton de Kock’s and Rassie van der Dussen’s centuries help South Africa thrash New Zealand in Pune.

-South Africa continued their march towards the semifinals of the ICC Cricket World Cup 2023 with a 190-run win over fellow contenders New Zealand at Pune’s MCA Stadium.
+South Africa have continued their march towards the semifinals of the ICC Cricket World Cup 2023 with a 190-run win over fellow contenders New Zealand at Pune’s MCA Stadium.

-Helped by centuries from Quinton de Kock and Rassie van der Dussen, the Proteas posted 357-4 after being asked to bat first by New Zealand’s stand-in captain Tom Latham on Wednesday.
+Helped by centuries from Quinton de Kock and Rassie van der Dussen, the Proteas posted 357-4 after being asked to bat first by New Zealand stand-in captain Tom Latham on Wednesday.

 Keep readinglist of 3 items